mancusoa74/cloudwazzup/README.md

 }

 Please note that this will instruct Whatsapp server to send a SMS message to the registered phone number which is useful for trhe registration.
-This call also return the Whatsapp password (aN7owet4z5WMSTFK+mOFi+Pq4tU=) which should be part of the cwuser object (update)
 ```

 <br>